JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 #### Reflex Sample Apps

-I could not resist to make this form: https://github.com/JAlcocerT/reflex-templates
+I could not resist to make this fork: https://github.com/JAlcocerT/reflex-templates

 And enjoy using this sample apps out of the box: